gfg-development/tt-size-exploration/README.md

 # Size exploration of Tiny Tapeout
 The aim of this repository is to compare the size of different components.
+This project is not thought to be taped out.

 ## What is Tiny Tapeout?